hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="ldapcheckinlibrary"></a>
 # **LDAPCheckInLibrary**
-> void LDAPCheckInLibrary (string name, LDAPCheckInLibraryRequest lDAPCheckInLibraryRequest, string ldapMountPath = null)
+> void LDAPCheckInLibrary (LDAPCheckInLibraryRequest lDAPCheckInLibraryRequest, string name, string ldapMountPath = "ldap", TimeSpan? wrapTTL = null)

 Check service accounts in to the library.